 Are you intrigued by how people live, and have lived?
 Or why certain cultures think and communicate the way they do?

-If you’re fascinated by human behaviour and history, you could be suited to a degree in social and cultural studies, which covers a range of topics including:
+If you’re fascinated by human behaviour and history, you could be suited to a degree in humanities and social sciences, which covers a range of topics including:

 - Governance and global politics